When a replica has multiple channels and a

 specified, a valid statement generally acts on all available

 For example, the following statements behave as expected for all except certain Group Replication channels:

-START SLAVEstarts replication threads for all channels, except the
+START REPLICAstarts replication threads for all channels, except the

-STOP SLAVEstops replication threads for all channels, except the
+STOP REPLICAstops replication threads for all channels, except the

-SHOW SLAVE STATUSreports the status for all channels, except the
+SHOW REPLICA STATUSreports the status for all channels, except the

-statement deletes all existing channels, purges their relay log
+existing channels, purges their relay log files, and recreates

 Some replication statements cannot operate on all channels.
 In

 this case, error 1964 Multiple channels exist on the

 replica.
 Please provide channel name as an argument.